Table of contents

 Introduction

-Energy efficiency tax credits in the UK for 2026 represent a significant opportunity for homeowners to reduce energy costs while promoting eco-friendly practices.
-These credits are designed to incentivise energy-efficient upgrades in homes, aiding in the reduction of carbon footprints and enhancing property values.
-Understanding these tax credits can be a game-changer for those looking to make sustainable home improvements.
+Energy efficiency tax credits in the UK for 2026 give homeowners a way to reduce energy costs while making eco-friendly improvements.
+These credits are designed to incentivise energy-efficient upgrades in homes, helping to lower carbon footprints and improve property values.
 For a broader view of all available funding, see our guide to UK government energy grants.

 Key Takeaways